Chocolate Pinwheel Cookies

 - 2 ounces unsweetened chocolate, finely chopped

-- In a large bowl, sift together flour, baking powder, and salt.
+- Sift together flour, baking powder, and salt in a large bowl.

 - Using an electric mixer, beat butter until light and fluffy, about 3 minutes.
-Add sugar and beat until light and fluffy, about 2 minutes more.
-Add eggs, one at a time, beating after each addition, then beat in vanilla.
-Add flour and beat on low just until combined.
+Add in sugar and beat an additional 2 minutes more.
+Add eggs, one at a time, beating after each addition, followed by the vanilla.
+Add the flour mixture and beat on low until just combined.

-- Divide dough in half.
-Form 1 half into 4- by 4-inch square, wrap in plastic wrap, and set aside.
+- Divide the dough in half.
+Form half of the dough into a 4 by 4-inch square, wrap in plastic wrap, and set aside.
 Return the other half of the dough to the mixing bowl.
 Using a double boiler or a microwave on low power, melt the chocolate, stirring until smooth.
-Add melted chocolate to dough in mixer and beat just until combined.
-Form chocolate dough into 4- by 4-inch square and wrap in plastic wrap, and place both chocolate and vanilla doughs into the refrigerator for 30 minutes (or up to 3 days).
+Form the chocolate dough into a 4 by 4-inch square, wrap in plastic wrap, and place both chocolate and vanilla doughs into the refrigerator for 30 minutes (or up to 3 days).

 - Cut each dough into four even strips.
 Roll out one strip of vanilla dough between two sheets of parchment paper, into a roughly 6-by-7 inch rectangle.
 Repeat with a strip of the chocolate dough.
 Peel off the top sheet of parchment paper from each dough and flip the vanilla dough over onto the chocolate dough.
 Trim excess dough into a rectangle and run a rolling pin lightly over the dough to ensure they stick together.
 Peel off the top sheet of parchment paper, then roll the dough into a log.
 Wrap in plastic wrap and refrigerate.
 Repeat with remaining strips of dough to form 4 logs.